ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-air.md

 ## Review and approve actions

 In Office 365, automated investigations typically result in one or more recommended actions.
 However, no actions are taken until they are approved by your security operations team.
+Use the following procedure to review and approve actions.

 1. As an Office 365 global administrator, security administrator, or security reader, go to [https://protection.office.com](https://protection.office.com) and sign in.
-This takes you to the the Security & Compliance Center.

 2. Go to **Threat management** > **Investigations**.